Working remotely offers loads of perks, such as flexible working hours, a much better work-life balance and no travel costs – to name a few.

 Step 1: Planning

-You’ll need to start by planning what kind of outdoor office shed you want.
+The first step you need to take is to plan what kind of shed office you want.
 This will vary depending on the type of work you do.
-Consider how you will use the space and what requirements you will need for those uses.

-For example, if you need to use a laptop or computer from the office, then you’ll need to supply power to your shed.
-Make a list of all the uses and take into account what needs to be done before you can start using the shed as an office.
+It’d be best to create a list of all the uses and take into account what needs to be done before you can start using the shed as an office.

-Step 2: Requirements
+Step 2: The Office Essentials

-Once you’ve decided how you’ll be using your garden shed office, it’s easy to complete the requirements for the building.
-Consider what furniture, storage and accessories you’ll need.
-This will affect the design and access required, as well as the utilities you’ll need in the shed office.
+Your next step is to consider what furniture, storage and accessories you’ll need.
+This will affect the design and access required, including the utilities you’ll need in the shed office.

-If you are an artist or designer, then you’ll want to sketch, draw or sculpt with the aid of a desk or table.
+If you’re an artist or designer, then you’ll want to sketch, draw or sculpt with the aid of a desk or table.
 You’ll also require plenty of natural light and a comfortable chair.

-The possibilities are endless so it’s important to know how you’ll be using the space.
-Here are some questions you should write down the answers to:
+The possibilities are endless, so it’s important to know how you’ll be using the space.
+Here are some questions you should consider down the answers to: